-The TOE is not required to generate either external token authorization factors or passphrase-based authorization factors.
-However, if a TOE does offer this service then the following components need to be included in the ST for the TOE to claim credit for this capability, and the appropriate selection made from item "d" in FMT_SMF.1.1 to reflect that the administrator is the one that generates such authorization factors.
+The TOE is not required to generate either external authorization factors or passphrase-based authorization factors.
+However, if a TOE does offer this service then components in this section will need to be included in the ST for the TOE to claim credit for this capability, and the appropriate selection made from item "c" in FMT_SMF.1.1 to reflect that the administrator is the one that generates such authorization factors.